 - Antisepsis: This process generally refers to removing infectious elements by using powerful chemicals.
 Decontamination workers face a dual-threat risk of exposure to the pathogen and coming into contact with the dangerous chemicals.
 PPC items such as gloves and body coverage to avoid contact with splashes remains a safety necessity.

 - Dry Heat Sterilization: Delivering intense heat has proven effective in reducing and eliminating microorganism dangers.
 Cleanup crews generally employ a temperature-time process that ranges from 330-375 degrees Fahrenheit for 30-120 minutes.
-Protective clothing must be appropriately rated to minimize the risk of skin and facial burns.
+Personal protective equipment must be appropriately rated to minimize the risk of skin and facial burns.

 Cleanup crews and decontamination specialists make strategic decisions about which method is required to bring about an effective result.
 But with each decision to render a workspace or open-air hazard harmless, contamination responders must have the best possible PPE.
 In each case, the only thing standing between the danger and the frontline specialist is the protective gear that covers their face, torso, and extremities.
 While all of the methods used to secure workplace and community safety come with a risk, perhaps none is more dangerous than chemical disinfection.